SAS-DHRH/raspberry-pi/kiosk/FullPageOS.md

       - fullpageos.txt
       - Fullpagedashboard.txt

+      *You will be editing these file next.
+Please make sure to use a plain text editor, or a text editor in plain text mode.
+Recommended text editors: Notepad++, SublimeText, VSCodium, VSCode.*

 1. Open **fullpageos-wpa-supplicant.txt** and configure your WiFi setting.
-Make sure you use a plain text editor, or a text editor in plain text mode, for this.
-Recommended text editors: Notepad++, SublimeText, VSCode, Atom.

    If you are using a secure WiFi, uncomment the network setting under `##WPA/WPA2 secured` and replace the placeholder text with your own WiFi SSID (the name of your WiFi network e.g. 'Cats Cats Cats') and psk (the password for your WiFi network e.g. 'ilovecats') e.g.